"Ahmedabad/Gujarat top the country in blood donation"

 Where Blood Donation Is A Way Of Life

-Be it a Birthday Party or a Wedding Celebration or even a Death Anniversary, both moments of joy as also pain are commemorated in Ahmedabad and Gujarat with the organising of blood donation.
+Be it a Birthday Party or a Wedding Celebration or even a Death Anniversary, both moments of joy as also pain are commemorated in Ahmedabad and Gujarat with the organizing of blood donation.

-Patriotic fervour reaches its pinnacle during the festivities of Independence and Republic Days, with thousands of units of blood being collected in over dozens of camps organised on a single day.
+Patriotic fervour reaches its pinnacle during the festivities of Independence and Republic Days, with thousands of units of blood being collected in over dozens of camps organized on a single day.

 Foundation Day Celebrations of Institutions are marked with blood donation drives.
 Disciples pay their respects to Gurus by offering a unique tribute through 'Rakt Tula' (weighing their Guru with equivalent weight of units of blood donated by them).